markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 * Display a bold purple bounding box to highlight the bird.
 * Crop the scene to that bounding box.
-* Save the cropped image as a jpg to a `birds` folder in your S3 bucket.
+* Save the cropped image as a jpg file to a `birds` folder in your S3 bucket.

 The following figure illustrates how the customized Lambda function interacts with the cropped image in S3, the trained model in SageMaker, and SNS for notification.